wblachowski/cm-jenkins-helpers/README.md

-# cm-jenkins-helpers
+# Cloud Manager meets Jenkins helpers
-A set of auxiliary sources for CM+Jenkins solution
+This repository contains a set of auxillary sources for the Jenkins with CM implementation.
+It's meant to be an appendix to the blogpost.